jaicab/Sosa-Icon-Font-CSS/README.md

 ```
 Remember: The font folder and `style.min.css` file must be both on the same folder.

 Then simply create a span with the class of the icon you like.
-You can check the classes in the `index.html` file.
 ```html
 <span class="sosa-iphone"></span>
 ```